Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 Here’s a final benchmark of search performance and page load time after implementing Elasticsearch.

-In the below image, you can see the Home page load time around 561 milliseconds with the 10 million products.
+In the image below, you can see the Home page load time is around 561 milliseconds with the 10 million products.

-In the below image, you can see the category page load time around 516 milliseconds with the 10 million products.
+In the below image below, you can see the category page load time around 516 milliseconds with the 10 million products.

 Conclusion: Future Scalability Beyond 10 Million Products